FoxAviation/TUM_ISDS/Video/outline.md

         * Actor goes to and opens the entrance of the LRZ, disappears inside
     * Sound
         * Actor voice, mono
-10. Sweep though the computer hall
+10. Sweep though the computer cube
     * Setting
-        * Inside the computing center of the LRZ
+        * Inside the computing cube of the LRZ
     * Camera
         * Tracking shot though the corridors of the computers
         * Tracking shot cables